-Art therapy is a body-oriented practice that uses creativity as a tool for exploring and transforming internal emotional states.
-It offers an alternative language —nonverbal, implicit forms of communication— to process complex feelings that might otherwise remain unexpressed, and to reconnect with play.
+Art psychotherapy is a body-oriented practice that uses creativity as a tool for exploring and transforming internal emotional states.
+It offers an alternative language —nonverbal, implicit forms of communication— to process feelings that might otherwise remain unexpressed, and to reconnect with play.

-For those who find it challenging to be present in their lives, art therapy offers an opportunity to access a felt sense of safety — a space to re-imagine, connect, and find presence.
+For those who find it challenging to be present in their lives, it offers an opportunity to access a felt sense of safety — a space to re-imagine, connect, and find presence.

 Art therapy can be for anyone willing to engage in therapy, regardless of age or creative background.
 No previous art experience is needed!